overprotocol/overprotocol.github.io/docs/learn/key-features/tokenomics/distribution.md

 ### 4. Others

-The remaining 450 Million OVER is earmarked for distribution to 4 entities (Core Contributors, Investors, Over Technologies, and Over Foundation) over a 4-year schedule.
-Refer to Table \ref{table:0} for the yearly allocation amounts.
-Each percentage point indicates the proportion of allocation distribution relative to the total 1 billion OVER.
+The remaining 450 million OVER tokens are earmarked for distribution to four entities: Core Contributors, Investors, Over Technologies, and the Over Foundation.
+The distribution will follow a 2-year schedule, which includes a 6-month cliff and 18 months of linear vesting.

 <img src="/img/alloc_chart.png" style={{width: 500}} alt="alloc_chart" />